— execute a command as another user

 #’ be escaped with a backslash (‘

-\’).
-If no -u option is specified, the command will be run as the invoking user.
+-uoption is specified, the command will be run as the invoking user.
 In either case, the primary group will be set to group.
 The sudoers policy permits any of the target user's groups to be specified via the

 Not all security policies support credential caching.